rust-lang/book/nostarch/chapter04.md

 > ### The Stack and the Heap
 >
-> Most programming languages don't requrie you to think about the stack and
+> Many programming languages don’t require you to think about the stack and the
-> the heap very often.
-But in a systems programming language like Rust, whether
+> heap very often.
+But in a systems programming language like Rust, whether a
-> a value is on the stack or the heap effects how the language
+> value is on the stack or the heap affects how the language behaves and why
-> behaves and why you have to make certain decisions.
-Parts of ownership will
+> you have to make certain decisions.
+Parts of ownership will be described in
-> be described in relation to the stack and the heap later in this chapter, so
+> relation to the stack and the heap later in this chapter, so here is a brief
-> here is a brief explanation in preparation.
+> explanation in preparation.
 >
-> Both the stack and the heap are parts of memory available to your
+> Both the stack and the heap are parts of memory available to your code to use
-> code to use at runtime, but they are structured in different ways.
-The stack
+> at runtime, but they are structured in different ways.
+The stack stores
-> stores values in the order it gets them and removes the values in the
+> values in the order it gets them and removes the values in the opposite
-> opposite order.
+> order.
 This is referred to as *last in, first out*.
-Think of a stack
+Think of a stack of
-> of plates: when you add more plates, you put them on top of the pile, and
+> plates: when you add more plates, you put them on top of the pile, and when
-> when you need a plate, you take one off the top.
-Adding or removing plates
+> you need a plate, you take one off the top.
+Adding or removing plates from
-> from the middle or bottom wouldn’t work as well!
-Adding data is called
+> the middle or bottom wouldn’t work as well!
+Adding data is called *pushing
-> *pushing onto the stack*, and removing data is called *popping off the stack*.
+> onto the stack*, and removing data is called *popping off the stack*.
+All
-> All data stored on the stack must have a known, fixed size.
-Data with an
+> data stored on the stack must have a known, fixed size.
+Data with an unknown
-> unknown size at compile time or a size that might change must be stored on
+> size at compile time or a size that might change must be stored on the heap
-> the heap instead.
+> instead.
 >
-> The heap is less organized: when you put data on the heap,
+> The heap is less organized: when you put data on the heap, you request a
-> you request a certain amount of space.
-The memory allocator finds an empty
+> certain amount of space.
+The memory allocator finds an empty spot in the heap
-> spot in the heap that is big enough, marks it as being in use, and returns a
+> that is big enough, marks it as being in use, and returns a *pointer*, which
-> *pointer*, which is the address of that location.
-This process is called
+> is the address of that location.
+This process is called *allocating on the
-> *allocating on the heap* and is sometimes abbreviated as just *allocating*.
+> heap* and is sometimes abbreviated as just *allocating*.
+Pushing values onto
-> Pushing values onto the stack is not considered allocating.
-Because the
+> the stack is not considered allocating.
+Because the pointer to the heap is a
-> pointer to the heap is a known, fixed size, you can store the pointer on the stack, but
+> known, fixed size, you can store the pointer on the stack, but when you want
-> when you want the actual data, you must follow the pointer.
-Think of being
+> the actual data, you must follow the pointer.
+Think of being seated at a
-> seated at a restaurant.
-When you enter, you state the number of
+> restaurant.
+When you enter, you state the number of people in your group, and
-> people in your group, and the staff finds an empty table that fits everyone
+> the staff finds an empty table that fits everyone and leads you there.
+If
-> and leads you there.
-If someone in your group comes late, they can ask where
+> someone in your group comes late, they can ask where you’ve been seated to
-> you’ve been seated to find you.
+> find you.
 >
 > Pushing to the stack is faster than allocating on the heap because the
-> allocator never has to search for a place to store new data; that
+> allocator never has to search for a place to store new data; that location is
-> location is always at the top of the stack.
-Comparatively, allocating space
+> always at the top of the stack.
+Comparatively, allocating space on the heap
-> on the heap requires more work, because the allocator must first find
+> requires more work, because the allocator must first find a big enough space
-> a big enough space to hold the data and then perform bookkeeping to prepare
+> to hold the data and then perform bookkeeping to prepare for the next
-> for the next allocation.
+> allocation.
 >
 > Accessing data in the heap is slower than accessing data on the stack because
 > you have to follow a pointer to get there.
 Contemporary processors are faster